King of the Carnival: Production

-King of the Carnival was budgeted at $172,995 although the final negative cost was $177,050 (a $4,055, or 2.3%, overspend).
+King of the Carnival was budgeted at $172,995 although the final negative cost was $177,050 (an overspend of $4,055, or 2.3%).
 It was the cheapest Republic serial of 1955.

-Under the working title King of the Circus (production number 1800), the production was filmed between March 8 and 25 of 1955; its 17 days of production marked the shortest duration of all Republic serials.
+Under the working title King of the Circus (production number 1800), the production was filmed between March 8 and March 25 of 1955; its 17 days of production marked the shortest schedule of all Republic serials.

 Republic would often name its films' heroes King in order to use the title "King of..."
 The studio had found success with this approach following the adaptation of Zane Grey's King of the Royal Mounted.

-Though Republic serials traditionally employed many stuntmen, Tom Steele was the only stuntman required for the film.
+Though Republic serials traditionally employed many stuntmen, this serial required only two: Tom Steele and George DeNormand.

 The film's special effects were created by the team of Howard and Theodore Lydecker.

 Release

 Theatrical

 King of the Carnivals official release date was June 27, 1955, although that is actually the date when the sixth chapter was made available to film exchanges.

 This was the last new serial released by Republic.
-However, the studio continued with a release schedule of rereleased serials until 1958, beginning with a rerelease of Dick Tracy's G-Men and ending with Zorro's Fighting Legion.
+The studio then re-released old serials until March 1958, beginning with a reissue of Dick Tracy's G-Men and ending with a reprint of Zorro's Fighting Legion.

+Reception

+By the mid-1950s trade publications had largely stopped reviewing serials, but The Exhibitor sampled the first chapter: "The first chapter ends with attempted sabotage to the aerial act performing high over a cage of lions.
+The action is here, if little else, although the combination of the tanbark with counterfeiting activities is a curious one, to say the least.
+Serial spots should find it okeh [sic]."